awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 Athena can also use non\-Hive style partitioning schemes\.
 For example, CloudTrail logs and Kinesis Data Firehose delivery streams use separate path components for date parts such as `data/2021/01/26/us/6fc7845e.json`\.
 For such non\-Hive compatible data, you use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to add the partitions manually\.

-## Considerations and Limitations<a name="partitions-considerations-limitations"></a>
+## Considerations and limitations<a name="partitions-considerations-limitations"></a>

 When using partitioning, keep in mind the following points:
 + If you query a partitioned table and specify the partition in the `WHERE` clause, Athena scans the data only from that partition\.
 For more information, see [Table Location and Partitions](tables-location-format.md#table-location-and-partitions)\.
 + If you issue queries against Amazon S3 buckets with a large number of objects and the data is not partitioned, such queries may affect the `GET` request rate limits in Amazon S3 and lead to Amazon S3 exceptions\.
 To prevent errors, partition your data\.
 Additionally, consider tuning your Amazon S3 request rates\.
-For more information, see [Best Practices Design Patterns: Optimizing Amazon S3 Performance ](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html)\.
+For more information, see [Best practices design patterns: Optimizing Amazon S3 performance ](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html)\.
 + Partition locations to be used with Athena must use the `s3` protocol \(for example, `s3://DOC-EXAMPLE-BUCKET/folder/`\)\.
 In Athena, locations that use other protocols \(for example, `s3a://DOC-EXAMPLE-BUCKET/folder/`\) will result in query failures when `MSCK REPAIR TABLE` queries are run on the containing tables\.
 + Make sure that the Amazon S3 path is in lower case instead of camel case \(for example, `userid` instead of `userId`\)\.
 If the S3 path is in camel case, `MSCK REPAIR TABLE` doesn't add the partitions to the AWS Glue Data Catalog\.
 For more information, see [MSCK REPAIR TABLE](msck-repair-table.md)\.
 + Because `MSCK REPAIR TABLE` scans both a folder and its subfolders to find a matching partition scheme, be sure to keep data for separate tables in separate folder hierarchies\.
 For example, suppose you have data for table A in `s3://table-a-data` and data for table B in `s3://table-a-data/table-b-data`\.
 If both tables are partitioned by string, `MSCK REPAIR TABLE` will add the partitions for table B to table A\.
 To avoid this, use separate folder structures like `s3://table-a-data` and `s3://table-b-data` instead\.
 Note that this behavior is consistent with Amazon EMR and Apache Hive\.
-+ If you are using the AWS Glue Data Catalog with Athena, see [AWS Glue Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) for service quotas on partitions\.
++ If you are using the AWS Glue Data Catalog with Athena, see [AWS Glue endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) for service quotas on partitions\.
   + Although Athena supports querying AWS Glue tables that have 10 million partitions, Athena cannot read more than 1 million partitions in a single scan\.
 + If you are not using AWS Glue Data Catalog, the default maximum number of partitions per table is 20,000\.
 You can [request a quota increase](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/glue/quotas)\.

-## Creating and Loading a Table with Partitioned Data<a name="partitions-creating-loading"></a>
+## Creating and loading a table with partitioned data<a name="partitions-creating-loading"></a>

 To create a table that uses partitions, use the `PARTITIONED BY` clause in your [CREATE TABLE](create-table.md) statement\.
 The `PARTITIONED BY` clause defines the keys on which to partition data, as in the following example\.
 The `LOCATION` clause specifies the root location of the partitioned data\.